carla-simulator/carla/Docs/build_faq.md

 # F.A.Q.

 Some of the most common issues regarding CARLA installation and builds are listed hereunder.
-More issues can be found in the [GitHub issues][issuelink] for the project.
-In case a doubt is not listed here, take a look at the forum and feel free to post it.
+Some more can be found in the [GitHub issues][issuelink] for the project.
+In case any doubt is not listed here, take a look at the forum and feel free to post it.
 [issuelink]: https://github.com/carla-simulator/carla/issues?utf8=%E2%9C%93&q=label%3Aquestion+
 <div class="build-buttons">
 <p>